-Outlined throughout these pages is the College’s Safety plan, developed by College’s Reinventing Task Force, which incorporates the many voices of the Campus community, including administrators, faculty, and staff.
-Once logged into the MyNCC Portal, you can view the full plan submitted and approved by SUNY.
+Once logged into the MyNCC Portal, you can view the full guidance document.
 It is also important to note that our plan remains subject to change as new information, guidance and/or direction is received from the State of New York, SUNY and the County of Nassau.

 The NCC COVID-19 Compliance Corner is an option for making a confidential report online to help individuals identify and address compliance concerns regarding COVID-19.